 But lets be honest it is pretty easy to keep in shape, all you need is a little determination!
 You can listen to all those healthy travel tips, but most of all you just gotta stay active.
 Hike to viewpoints, swim in the ocean, climb mountains, go surfing, walk stairs, explore islands on foot, etc. All these activities combined will definitely help on how to stay fit while traveling the world.
 Oh yeah and don't forget to eat healthy, that is just as important!
 Of course I also try to take protein powder with me whenever I have the possibility.

 In my 4 years of traveling the world I collected loads of cool experiences from gyms all over.
 From making pictures with locals in South Korea, to rats running around in Borneo, Malaysia.

 The most funny is probably from the gym in Chengdu, China where I was training for 5 consecutive days just by friendly greeting the receptionist.
 On my first arrival they clearly did not speak any English and just pointed to the fitness.
 For me that was a sign to just start my workout.
 The second day I tried the same and I just smiled again.
 After 5 days they found a costumer who was speaking some kind of English and who was acting like a translator.
 About 20 Chinese eyes were staring at me when they asked if I was a member.
 Of course I had a story ready to talk me out of this awkward situation and some smiles later I could finish my workout and leave to never come back!
-For more funny travel stories take a look at my about section.
-See which country I visited most or one of my favorite articles 30 amazing things I only experienced because I traveled.
+For more funny travel stories sign up for my newsletter as I write a weekly adventure blog.

 What is your secret on how to stay fit while traveling?
 Do you have any favorite travel exercise equipement that I should know of?
 Or your favorite workout while traveling?
 I would love to learn from you...